 If you use an insecure network, you should change your password after doing so.
 If you must use an insecure wireless network, use the U-M Virtual Private Network (VPN) to protect your connection.

 - Have you told anyone your UMICH password?

-Never tell anyone your password!
-If you have, it's time to change your password.
+Never tell anyone your password—not even family members or IT support staff.
+If you have told anyone your password, it's time to change your password.

-- Did you share your UMICH password with your parents?
+- Students, did you share your UMICH password with your parents?

 Never tell anyone your password, not even your parents!
-If you have, you should set your parents up with their own Friend accounts instead, and it's time to change your password.
+Set your parents up with their own Friend accounts instead so they can make payments on your student account.
+And if you shared you password with your parents, it's time to change your password.

 - Do you think you may have fallen for a phishing scam?